Skip to main content

 Osterud was born on November 14, 1945 in Minneapolis, Minnesota.
 When she was three her family moved to Seattle, Washington when her father took a position at the University of Washington.
 In 1968 Osterud graduated from Reed College in Portland, Oregon, where she had majored in Political Science.
 During her summers she worked at the Pacific Science Center in Seattle.
 She also attended the Massachusetts Institute of Technology for one year, working towards a Master's degree which she never completed.

-Her stunt flying career ended on April 11, 1997 when she crashed at an airshow in Yuma, Arizona during her "Ring of Fire" stunt in which she would fly upside-down through a flaming ring multiple times and then cut a ribbon hung between two poles with the tail of the plane.
-She hit the runway while inverted and totalled her plane but was unscathed herself.
+Her stunt flying career ended on April 11, 1997 when she crashed at an airshow in Yuma, Arizona during her "Ring of Fire" stunt in which she would fly upside-down in her Ultimate Aero 10-300S through a flaming ring multiple times and then cut a ribbon hung between two poles with the tail of the plane.
+She hit the runway while inverted and totaled her plane but was unscathed herself.

 Language